akeneo/pim-docs/userguide/keyconcepts.rst

     See Defining attributes to know how to set this property for an attribute.

 .. _completeness-label:
-What is completeness ?
+What is completeness?
 ----------------------

 In Akeneo, a product is considered as complete when we have enough information to export this product to a channel.

-The definition of completeness can vary :
+The definition of completeness can vary:

-- from a family to another : a TV will not require the same kind of data than a book or a shirt
+- from a family to another: a TV will not require the same kind of data than a book or a shirt
-- from a locale to another : you can have a complete product for your english catalog but still in a translation process for your german one
+- from a locale to another: you can have a complete product for your english catalog but still in a translation process for your german one
-- from a channel to another : maybe your iPad application doesn’t need the same amount of data than your e-commerce website
+- from a channel to another: maybe your iPad application doesn’t need the same amount of data than your e-commerce website

 Example
 ^^^^^^^

 .. image:: images/product-completeness2.png

-What is an attribute ?
+What is an attribute?
 ----------------------
 Attribute is the smallest entity in Akeneo, which allow to manage information about products.